blockchain/blockchain-wallet-v4-frontend/README.md

  * `yarn test:frontend:update` Updates component snapshots for only [blockchain-wallet-v4-frontend](./packages/blockchain-wallet-v4-frontend).

 ### Code Coverage
-To generate code coverage reports, the following commands are available:
+To generate code coverage reports via [Istanbul](https://istanbul.js.org/), the following commands are available:
  * `yarn coverage` Generates, and merges together, a coverage report for all the 3 packages.
  * `yarn coverage:components` Generates coverage report for only [blockchain-info-components](./packages/blockchain-info-components).
  * `yarn coverage:core` Generates coverage report for only [blockchain-wallet-v4](./packages/blockchain-wallet-v4).